 - affair (n.)

-A Northern word originally, brought into general use and given a French spelling by Caxton (15c.).
+According to OED a Northern word originally, brought into general use and given a French spelling by Caxton (15c.).
 General sense of "vague proceedings" (in romance, war, etc.) first attested 1702.
-Meaning "an affair of the heart; a passionate episode" is from French affaire de coeur (itself attested in English from 1809); to have an affair with someone in this sense is by 1726, earlier have an affair of love:
+Meaning "an affair of the heart; a passionate episode" is from French affaire de coeur (itself attested as a French phrase in English from 1809); to have an affair with someone in this sense is by 1726, earlier have an affair of love: